Recipe by Chef Cindy

 - Fire up the grill to a low heat.
 Pre-heat oven to 325°.

 - Clean & cut the zucchini into quarters by halving them lengthwise.
 Halve each section one more time.
 Cut each strip into 1 inch quarters.
 Place zucchini into a bowl.
-Mix well with 2 tbsp of olive oil and salt & pepper to taste.
+Mix well with 2 tablespoon of olive oil and salt & pepper to taste.

 - Line a baking sheet with parchment paper.
 Spread zucchini (*and garlic) on baking sheet and roast for approximately 20-30 minutes.